MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 ---
-title: Enable billing through Microsoft Azure
+title: Manage license type
 titleSuffix: Azure Arc-enabled SQL Server
-description: Explains how Azure Arc-enabled SQL Server is billed by Microsoft.
+description: Explains how to manage SQL Server instance licenses.
+Also demonstrates how Azure Arc-enabled SQL Server can be billed by Microsoft.
 Use to enable pay as you go licensing.
 author: anosov1960
 ms.author: sashan
 ms.reviewer: mikeray, randolphwest